awsdocs/amazon-rds-user-guide/doc_source/oracle-kerberos-setting-up.md

 }
 ```

-## Step 3: Create and Configure Users<a name="oracle-kerberos-setting-up.create-users"></a>
+## Step 4: Create and Configure Users<a name="oracle-kerberos-setting-up.create-users"></a>

  You can create users with the Active Directory Users and Computers tool, which is one of the Active Directory Domain Services and Active Directory Lightweight Directory Services tools\.
 In this case, *users* are individual people or entities that have access to your directory\.

 To create users in an AWS Directory Service directory, you must be connected to a Windows\-based Amazon EC2 instance that is a member of the AWS Directory Service directory\.
 At the same time, you must be logged in as a user that has privileges to create users\.
 For more information, see [Create a User](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_manage_users_groups_create_user.html) in the *AWS Directory Service Administration Guide*\.

-## Step 4: Configure VPC Peering<a name="oracle-kerberos-setting-up.vpc-peering"></a>
+## Step 5: Configure VPC Peering<a name="oracle-kerberos-setting-up.vpc-peering"></a>

-If you plan to locate directory and the DB instance in different VPCs, configure VPC peering by following the instructions in this step\.
-If you plan to locate the directory and the DB instance in the same VPC, skip this step and move on to [Step 5: Create or Modify an Oracle DB Instance](#oracle-kerberos-setting-up.create-modify)\.
+If you plan to locate the directory and the DB instance in different VPCs, configure VPC peering by following the instructions in this step\.
+If you plan to locate the directory and the DB instance in the same VPC, skip this step and move on to [Step 6: Create or Modify an Oracle DB Instance](#oracle-kerberos-setting-up.create-modify)\.

 If the same AWS account owns both VPCs, follow the instructions in [What is VPC Peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html)\.
 Specifically, complete the following steps: